57blocks/Stellar-AutoAction/server/README.md

 ### CubeSigner Session
 1. Login with MFA:
-   - `cs login -s google --session-lifetime 31536000 --auth-lifetime 600 --refresh-lifetime 2592000`
+   - `cs login -s google --session-lifetime 31536000 --auth-lifetime 600 --refresh-lifetime 31536000`
      - Command above will create a root/admin session with a quick-expired auth token, and a long-lived session and refresh token.
-     - The refresh frequency is based on the `--auth-lifetime 600`, which will keep the auth token alive and short enough at the same time.
+     - The refresh frequency is based on the `--auth-lifetime 600`, which will keep the auth token alive and refreshed short enough at the same time.
    - Response sample:
         ```
         {